dmitryb-dev/annotation-order-check/README.md

 ## Important Notes
-- Annotations and modifiers placed on the same line in the template must also be on the same line in the code.
+Annotations and modifiers separated by a space `" "` in the template must be on the same line in the code.
-- Annotations and modifiers separated by a newline `\n` in the template must be placed on separate lines in the code.
+Annotations and modifiers separated by a comma `","` in the template must be placed on separate lines in the code.